ibm-cloud-docs/watson-knowledge-studio/annotate-documents.md

 To specify visual preferences for working with the ground truth editor :

 1. Log in as a {{site.data.keyword.knowledgestudioshort}} administrator, and select your workspace.
-1. From the navigation on the left, select **Settings**.
+2. From the navigation on the left, select the **Settings** > **Document Annotation Settings**.
-1. Select the **Entity Types** or **Relation Types** tab.
+3. Select the **Entity Types** or **Relation Types** tab.
-1. Select the entity type or relation type that you want to change and then click **Edit keyboard shortcuts and colors**.
+4. Select the entity type or relation type that you want to change and then click **Edit keyboard shortcuts and colors**.
 For each type, you can define a:

-    - Keyboard shortcut, which means a user can enter `<shortcut>` to apply the type label to highlighted text.
-For example, if you define `o` as the keyboard shortcut for ORGANIZATION, then a user can select text, and then press the `o` key to apply the ORGANIZATION entity type to the highlighted text.
-If you assign an upper case letter, then the user will enter `Shift+<letter>`.
+    - Keyboard shortcut, which means a user can enter `<key>` to apply the type label to highlighted text.
+For example, if you define `o` as the keyboard shortcut for `ORGANIZATION`, then a user can select text, and then press the `o` key to apply the `ORGANIZATION` entity type to the highlighted text.
+If you assign an upper case letter, then the user must press `Shift+<key>`.
     - Text color.
 Ensure that the text color contrasts with the background color so the text will be visible after it is labeled.
     - Background color.
 This is the color of the label that is applied to the entity after you annotate it.